websiteinspiration/bugsplat.rb/entries/2013-10-19-marginalia-postmortem.md

 title: Post-mortem of a Dead-on-Arrival SaaS Product
 id: doa
 tags: Marginalia, Programming
+topic: Software
+description: My side-business Marginalia has not done well so I decided to put it out to pasture.
 ---

 A little over a year ago I [announced the launch](/announcing-marginalia) of my latest (at the time) product named Marginalia.
 The idea was to be a sort of online journal.
 A cheaper, more programmer friendly alternative to Evernote.
 It never took off, despite my best intentions, and so a few months ago I told the only active user that I was going to shut it down, and today I finally took that sad action.
 This post is a short history of the project and a few lessons learned.